What is an SMTP Server?

 When a user sends an email, the SMTP server processes the email, analyses the recipient’s server, and relays the message to that server.
 The sender can send the mail in various forms, such as text, video, or graphics.
 SMTP uses a connection-oriented protocol like TCP that guarantees the email is delivered to the receiver.

 For SMTP to function, a collection of records must be established for the recipient’s domain within the DNS database of the name server.

 The two main components of an SMTP server is as follows:

 The User-Agent (UA) handles preparing, creating, and sending the message into a string of code.

 The Mail Transfer Agent (MTA) then transfers this code into a message across to the particular recipient.

-What happens when I send an email with SMTP Server?
+What happens when I send an email to SMTP Server?

 1. The sender’s server connects to the SMTP Server, smtp.SMTPServer.com.

-2. The sender mail server has a communication with the receiver’s server.
-The server verifies if the username and password are authentic and corresponds to an active account, then relays the message information.
+2. The sender mail server has communication with the receiver’s server.
+The server verifies if the username and password are authentic and correspond to an active account, then relays the message information.